JGefroh/core-frontier/README.md

 # Game systems
 As a space game, there are a variety of systems built.

+## AI
+AIs work with a goal-based system that lets you define a top-level goal and have the AI (theoretically) select what tactics and actions to use to approach that goal.
+Action are scored based on importance, and then the steps of that action are executed in sequence to complete the action.

+## Collision
+Collision is 2d collision system allowing for rotated rectangle collision checks.
+Collidable entities are defined as with a collision group, informed by an entity's association to a nation for gameplay purposes.

 ## Physics
 The physics system supports inertial-based movement.
 * Sustaind acceleration of an object via application of multiple force vectors
 * Travel path prediction based on changes to acceleration, bearing, etc.

+# Gameplay systems

+## Weapons
+Weapons are in the firing system.
+Different weapons have different stats, but they are all basic, continuous fire with a firing cooldown between shots.

+## Relationships
+Relationships are defined in terms of Nations and Factions.
+These then inform whether they can be targeted by other nations, as well as the collision system.